As a recognized leader in stroke awareness, Valerie Greene has reached and motivated audiences around the world.

 Now, a worldwide symbol of hope and advocate for stroke awareness, Valerie has become a beacon of light to millions.

-Valerie is a passionate advocate; two-time published author, motivational speaker and America's Stroke Coach.
+Valerie is a passionate advocate; two-time published author, motivational speaker and a world-renowned stroke coach & motivator.
 She has appeared on CBS, NBC, ABC & FOX raising public awareness of stroke prevention & recovery while inspiring others that nothing is impossible.

-With humor, passion, and insight, she touches hearts, and encourages people in all walks of life to accept their challenges and to keep moving forward.
+With humor, passion, and insight, she touches hearts, and empowers people in all walks of life to overcome their challenges and to keep moving forward.

 Valerie has worked at the state and congressional level to support legislation that ensures that stroke victims will be properly accessed and transported to an appropriate stroke treatment facility.
 She was instrumental in helping to pass the Florida Stroke Act that Governor Jeb Bush signed into law on June 17, 2004.